Developing an Effective Lesson Plan

 You may want to ask students to pair share or to share out something they learned that period, or to provide an example of the concept taught.
 Keep it short and sweet.

 Example: “Today we learned about metaphors and similes.
 Tell your partner one example of a simile and one example of a metaphor.”

 7. Demonstration of Learning (Quick Assessment)

 The D.O.L. should always be completed independently.
-It should take most students no longer than five minutes to finish, and can be a simple written assignment.
+It should take most students no longer than five minutes to complete, and can be a simple written assignment.
 Some teachers call it an “exit ticket" to indicate that students must complete it before they exit the classroom.